 “And besides waterfowl there was great store of wild turkeys, of which they took many, besides venison, etc. Besides, they had about a peck a meal a week to a person, or now since harvest, Indian corn to that proportion.”

-In essence, he does mention wild turkeys, but not whether such birds were served at any Thanksgiving gathering.
+So, he does mention wild turkeys, but not whether such birds were served at any Thanksgiving gathering.

 How the First Thanksgiving Foods Differed From Today